agrifooddatacanada/OCA_training_pathway/README.md

 Read our [introduction to schemas and the Semantic Engine](semantic_engine.md).

-# 5. Create an OCA schema from your Excel schema
+# 5. Create an OCA version of your Excel schema

 Using the Excel schema that you created when you wrote your first schema, you can [use the OCA parser to generate the OCA Schema Bundle](parse_OCA_schema.md).